UN warns 'vampiric overconsumption' is draining world's water

 Ensuring access to clean drinking water and sanitation is part of the 17-point to-do list the U.N. has set for sustainable development, alongside ending hunger and poverty, achieving gender equality, and taking action on climate change.

-While the three-day conference beginning Wednesday in New York isn't intended to produce the kind of binding accord that emerged from meetings on climate in Paris in 2015, or on nature protection in Montreal in 2022, Guterres said it must "result in a bold Water Action Agenda that gives our world's lifeblood the commitment it deserves".
+The three-day conference beginning on Wednesday in New York is not intended to produce the kind of binding accord that emerged from climate meetings in Paris in 2015, or on nature protection in Montreal in 2022.
+But Guterres said it must "result in a bold Water Action Agenda that gives our world's lifeblood the commitment it deserves".

-"Governments must develop and implement plans that ensure equitable water access for all people while conserving this precious resource," Guterres said.
+Guterres said governments needed plans that would "ensure equitable water access for all people while conserving this precious resource," and work with their neighbors to manage it.

-"I also call on countries to work together across borders to jointly manage water."
+"I am proud to announce that the United States is committing $49 billion toward equitable, climate-resilient, water and sanitation investments at home and around the world," U.S. Ambassador to the U.N.
+Linda Thomas-Greenfield said.

+This money would "help create jobs, prevent conflicts, safeguard public health, reduce the risk of famine and hunger, and enable us to respond to climate change and natural disasters," she said, without giving a timeline for the investments or details on how much money would be spent where.

-Other voices on the issue include scientists, economists and policy experts within the Global Commission on the Economics of Water, which has issued recommendations including phasing out some $700 billion in agricultural and water subsidies it says are environmentally damaging.
+Scientists, economists and policy experts grouped together by the government of the Netherlands in the Global Commission on the Economics of Water has recommended phasing out some $700 billion in agricultural and water subsidies it says are environmentally damaging.

-That group, set up by the government of the Netherlands, a co-host of this week's conference, is also endorsing partnerships between development finance institutions and private investors to improve water systems.
+It also endorses partnerships between development finance institutions and private investors to improve water systems.

 ((ISLA.BINNIE@THOMSONREUTERS.COM))